 We’ll start by saying that I Must Betray You is insanely powerful.
 While the book is a work of fiction, the historical events that happened are true.
 Romania has been overlooked by most of the world, but it had a rich history worth studying.
 For a bit of context, Nicolae Ceaușescu came to power in 1965 and Western leaders thought favorably of him because he wasn’t aligned with the Soviet Union.
 However, Romania’s conditions were a lot worse than it’s East European neighbors.
 It took a while for the West to realize this.

-Based on our description of conditions, I hope you can tell that we found this to be a powerful book.
+Based on our description of these living conditions, I hope you can tell that we found I Must Betray You to be a thought-provoking book.
 While we knew about the horrors of Ceaușescu’s Romania, reading about it from the point of view of a student made it even more shocking.
 Nicolae Ceaușescu and his wife Elena Ceaușescu held a third grade education.
 They kept their people starving and paranoid, while they lived the lifestyle of the one percent.

 We loved Cristian’s character right away.
 He’d do anything for his family and wanted nothing more than to provide them with a better life.
 We love that we got to really get to know him, even with all the danger he faced.
 Some authors sacrifice character development for plot and that didn’t happen at all.